Surface most distant or away from the axis, the lower or outer surface of organ; synomyn of dorsal.

 With a saw-toothed margin.

-(a) Without a petiole or, for leaflets, without a petiolule. (b) Lacking a pedicel. (c) With filament absent, the anther attached directly.
+(a) Without a petiole or, for leaflets, without a petiolule. (b) Lacking a pedicel. (c) With no filament, the anther attached directly.

 Undivided, as a leaf blade which is not separated into leaflets (though the blade may be deeply lobed or cleft).